hannaglenn/JobMarketMaterials/README.md

 # Job Market Materials - 2024/2025

 My name is Hanna Glenn; I graduated from Emory University with a PhD in Economics in 2025.
 This repository contains everything from my job market journey... advice, materials, timing, thoughts, feelings.
 Everyone's job market is unique, and what worked for me won't for everybody.
 But I remember approaching the job market and still not grasping what it would actually be like, so I'm happy to share as much detail as I can.
 I applied to *every* job that I was qualified for (almost 300 applications submitted).
-I got interviews for diverse positions in research, government, liberal arts institutions, research institutions, and private industry.
+I got interviews for diverse positions in research, government, liberal arts institutions, research institutions, postdocs, and private industry.
 However, most of my experience is centered around academic positions, especially for late-round interviews and flyouts.

 I primarily used [Notion](https://www.notion.com/) and Excel to organize materials and schedules.